pnxtech/umf/umf.md

 }
 ```

-In the example above a game server is sending a message to the stats:server indicating its stats at UTC 2013-09-29T10:40Z.
+In the example above a game, server is sending a message to the stats:server indicating its stats at UTC 2013-09-29T10:40Z.

 <a name="Infrastructure-considerations"></a>
 # 5. Infrastructure considerations